Christmas selfies with zombies

 The graphics do their job fine with the number of zombies and items onscreen being the most impressive technical aspect.
 While the animation, textures and picture quality being nothing to get overly excited about.

-New to the franchise are black boxes scattered across the map with military exo-suits in them, these are perhaps the most clever new idea in DR4.
+New to the franchise are black boxes scattered across the map with military exo-suits in them, these are perhaps the cleverest new idea in DR4.
 Pick one up and heavy objects that previously were inaccessible to Frank can now be picked up and work as huge weapons.
 The exo-suits all have a certain amount of power from the second you put one on, usually placed before wrecking carnage in a crowded area, allowing you to use it until the energy is drained.

 Continued from DR3 are also the combo vehicles, which lets you basically ducktape together two completely different vehicles into on zombie slaying machine.
 They 're usually very creative and feature some hilarious weapons to get rid of the hundreds of zombies that roam the streets.

 It has a nice learning curve, even for newcomers it puts you off to a mild start.
 Without the timer the game feels more like a proper free roaming game, only set in a zombie invasion.
 There's a more streamlined item management this time around too.
-Each direction on the d-pad are designated to throwing, melee, firing and health items.
-Making switching between them a far easier affair than previously, eliminating the frustrating controls from the previous titles.
+Each direction on the d-pad is designated to throwing, melee, firing and health items.
+Making switching between them a far easier affair than previously, eliminating the frustrating controls from the earlier titles.

 Picking up the correct item when there are many bunched together on the ground though, still feels like a hit and miss.
-Overall, the controls are made for the better, a much needed change for the series.
+Overall, the controls are made for the better, a much-needed change for the series.

 Personally I don't miss the timer but there are other sacrifices to classic DR ideas which question.
 The crazy, boss battle, psychopaths are completely removed and feel like a weird omission.
 Their insane and disturbing fights with a funny, but creepy introduction to each one, is sorely missed.
-In their place are maniacs, but these are just normal, aggressive human enemies.
+In their place are maniacs, but these are normal, aggressive human enemies.

-Once again, Dead Rising somehow manages to grab players with a fun zombie slaying gameplay mechanic, letting you get really creative with weapons combinations and stupid outfits, proving that the actual core of the game works.
+Once again, Dead Rising somehow manages to grab players with a fun zombie slaying gameplay mechanic, letting you get creative with weapons combinations and stupid outfits, proving that the actual core of the game works.
 But after a while it just wanders off into a bland path with little new on offer.

-DR4 has it's good moments, the open world is large enough to keep a nice sense of exploring and the zombie slaying is fun with tons of weaponry and vehicles at your disposal.
+DR4 has its good moments, the open world is large enough to keep a nice sense of exploring and the zombie slaying is fun with tons of weaponry and vehicles at your disposal.
 However, there's this feeling of not much happening.

 If you really enjoyed DR3 and the changes it made, then this game is for you as it further distances itself from the stressing dynamic of DR1&2.
-Just don't go in expecting it to radically change it's formula or offer tons more of new ideas, it just does what it does best: allowing you to slay thousands of zombies in creative ways with a sense of a b-movie hanging over it.
+Just don't go in expecting it to radically change its formula or offer tons more of innovative ideas, it just does what it does best: allowing you to slay thousands of zombies in creative ways with a sense of a b-movie hanging over it.
+Which has its moments, but not an overall impressive title for me.